phani125/project-2/readme.md

-# This is a Law Landing Page
+# This is a Restaurant Landing Page

 ## Deployed Link